LLnCSoftware/mserve/README.md

  intended to be echoed back with the response, and the second element is the query or command either as as string or general list.
  Additional items may be present in this list, and will be included in the message sent to the servant.
-Such items may be used in any way agreeed to between client and servant.
+Such items may be used in any way agreed to between client and servant.
  *(id, query, option1, option2...)*